 The Advantages of Owning an Upright Freezer

-Gardeners, hunters, and fishermen need space to preserve foods that come in large quantities all at once.
-Upright freezers take up less floor space than chest-style deep freezers with similar storage capacity, making them a great choice where space is limited.
+Gardeners, hunters, and fishermen often need space to preserve foods that come in large quantities all at once.
+Upright freezers take up less floor space than chest-style deep freezers with similar storage capacity, making them a great choice where floor space is limited.

 - Upright freezers provide lots of storage space for bulk cold storage at home.

 - They require less space than chest freezers, and they stay better organized.